A GUIDE FOR PARENTS

 - Consider studying a foreign language.
 Language proficiency is a valuable skill in the global marketplace that opens up greater academic and career opportunities.
 Some of our programs have language prerequisites.

 Parents, as well as students, should understand the process of finding out about, applying for, and participating in a global education program.
 This section breaks this process down into four parts: recruitment and application, before students go, while they are away, and when they return.

 In the first week of each semester, the Center for Global Education begins to publicize its programs to students.
-Again, the process is a year long - students will need to apply one year in advance of the semester they wish to be abroad.
+Students will need to apply one year in advance of the semester they wish to go abroad.
 Please note that all programs do not necessarily run every semester.
-We send letters to all Sophomores inviting them to the General Information Session (see below).
+We send emails to all First Years, Sophomores and Juniors inviting them to the General Information Session (see below).
 We put up posters around campus, post an announcement on the HWS Daily Update web page, and send out emails to students who have previously expressed interest in a global education program.
-We also table in the student center so students can pick up program information and ask any questions they may have "face to face".
+We also table in Scandling (the student center) so students can pick up program information and ask any questions they may have "face to face."

 The General Information Session is usually held in the third or fourth week of each semester.
 At this meeting, students learn about the application process and the programs we are recruiting for.
 After this portion of the meeting, faculty directors and other program representatives meet with small groups interested in particular programs.
 Students receive a copy of the CGE Programs Passport, application forms and informational brochures about each of the available programs.